erl-ang/tcp-over-udp/README.md

 ### Error logging ⚠️

-Python’s `logging` module is used to record timeouts, duplicate acks, retransmissions, and connection teardown/setup states so there are timestamps recorded with everything.
-The logging levels can be adjusted per the README.txt, but it is pasted here for convenience:
+Python’s `logging` module is used to record timeouts, duplicate acks, retransmissions, and connection teardown/setup states with timestamps.

 To get **more** verbose logging, you can set `LOGGING_LEVEL` in `utils.py` to `logging.DEBUG`.
 This may come at the expense of performance if the file is large and especially because the logs are being written to multiple streams.